Choosing Appropriate Backing Plates

 Generic StressFigure 1: Generic Stress-Strain Curves

 As stress (X axis) increases, the strain (Y axis) builds – promoting atomic displacement or mounting stress in the material.
-The more ductile materials such as Copper and Titanium will displace far sooner than the increasingly brittle rolled Tantalum, HIP (hot-isostatic press) Molybdenum and single-crystal Silicon materials.
+The more ductile materials (Copper and Titanium) will displace far sooner than the increasingly brittle rolled Tantalum, hot-isostatic press Molybdenum, and single-crystal Silicon materials.
 The slope of the stress/strain curves above and below correspond to the % elongation before the material yields (begins to fail).
 As expected, Silicon and Molybdenum (Sy (yield) and Su (ultimate) in Figure 2 would deform very little before failing.

 Figure 2: Stress vs Strain: Ductile vs Brittle